soumya-jyoti1512/multi-agent-social-nav/README.md

 This project addresses that challenge through a system that
 combines:

-- **Multi-agent trajectory prediction** — forecasting future pedestrian positions using attention-based graph networks that model both pairwise and group-wise interactions
+- **Multi-agent trajectory prediction** - forecasting future pedestrian positions using attention-based graph networks that model both pairwise and group-wise interactions
-- **Uncertainty quantification** — wrapping predictions with statistically valid uncertainty bounds via Adaptive Conformal Inference (ACI), so the robot knows *how much to trust* each prediction at every timestep
+- **Uncertainty quantification** - wrapping predictions with statistically valid uncertainty bounds via Adaptive Conformal Inference (ACI), so the robot knows *how much to trust* each prediction at every timestep
-- **Constrained reinforcement learning** — a policy that explicitly accounts for prediction uncertainty in its cost function, learning to stay safe even when predictions are wrong or crowd dynamics shift
+- **Constrained reinforcement learning** - a policy that explicitly accounts for prediction uncertainty in its cost function, learning to stay safe even when predictions are wrong or crowd dynamics shift

-The system generalizes across out-of-distribution scenarios — faster pedestrians, different crowd behavior models, pedestrian group dynamics — where standard RL navigation methods degrade significantly.
-The learned policy was deployed on a physical Mecanum-wheel robot in real outdoor crowd environments without any fine-tuning, demonstrating direct sim-to-real transfer.
+The system generalizes across out-of-distribution scenarios faster pedestrians, different crowd behavior models, pedestrian group dynamics where standard RL navigation methods degrade significantly.
+The learned policy was deployed on a physical Mecanum-wheel robot in real outdoor crowd environments without any fine-tuning, demonstrating direct sim2real transfer.

 ---

-## Core System — Designed and Built by the Lab
+## Core System - Designed and Built by the Lab

 > The following components form the core of the project.
 They were designed and implemented by PhD researchers at TASL.